karip/harbour-file-browser/FAQ.md

 The Sailfish OS is still at beta stage, so it doesn't have all bindings for all media formats.

-### How can I see how much space is left on storage (on phone or SD Card)?
+### How can I see how much space is left on phone or SD Card?

-Phone storage can be seen from Settings... information about phone.
+Free phone storage space can be seen from phone settings.
 Free space of an SD Card, don't know how to see that.

 ### Does it have XXX feature?

-It can't rename files, change permissions, change owners, sudo, show hidden files, show Android home folder, multi-select files, edit files, share files, send email, mms or sms, open ftp sites, connect to samba server, simulate vi and it does not blend or make coffee.
+It can't rename files, change permissions, change owners, sudo, go to Android home folder, multi-select files, edit files, share files, send email, mms or sms, open ftp sites, connect to samba server, simulate vi and it does not blend or make coffee.